jlehtine/ai-chatter/README.md

   Cloud for better user experience.

 - `INTRODUCTION`
+  JSON string value, e.g. `"Something\nlike\nthis"`
   Overrides the default chat app introduction text shown to the user when the chat app is added to a new chat.
 Any occurrences of `<chat app name>` are replaced by the value of property `CHAT_APP_NAME`, if set.

 - `INTRODUCTION_PROMPT`
+  JSON string value, e.g. `"Something\nlike\nthis"`
   Overrides the default prompt sent to the chat completion API for obtaining self-introduction from ChatGPT when the chat app is added to a new chat.
 Set this property to `none` to disable the feature.

+- `HELP_TEXT`
+  JSON string value, e.g. `"Something\nlike\nthis"`
+  Overrides the default help text returned by the `/help` command.
+An occurrence of `<admin-commands>` is replaced by the standard admin commands help section if the user is an admin user.

 - `HISTORY_MINUTES`
   must be a numeric JSON value, default is `60`